-The latent z{d_i} produced by the Perception in response to a given ARC task forms a representation of its demonstrations.
-As the raster encoder has been almost perfectly pre-trained via auto-association (see previous section), we expect the entire Perception module to be able to convey the entirety of information about the content of the task4.
-However, this does not mean that it conveys the knowledge sufficient for solving the task.
-Therefore, the role of the Solver is to map the perception latent z{d_i} to a latent representation z of the program to be synthesized in the DSL described in the further parts of this paper.
+The sequential latent z_i produced by the Perception task forms a representation of demonstrations of the given ARC task.
+As the raster encoder has been almost perfectly pre-trained via auto-association (see previous section), we expect this sequence to convey the entirety of information about the content of the task4.
+However, this does not imply the capacity of solving the task.
+Therefore, the role of the Solver is to map z_i to a latent representation z of the program to be synthesized in the DSL, which is meant to act on the task and solve it.

-Technically, the Solver is implemented as a two-layer MLP preceded by averaging over the sequence.
-However, as in most programming languages, the relationship between the programs written in our DSL (their syntax) and their input-output behaviors (semantics) is many-to-one, i.e. the same mapping from the input to the output raster can be implemented with more than one program.
-This holds also for finite sets of such input-output pairs, i.e. demonstrations.
-As a result, the relationship between DSL programs and ARC tasks is many-to-many, i.e. a given task can be solved with more than one DSL program, and this very program can be a solution to more than one ARC task.
+Technically, the Solver is implemented as a two-layer MLP preceded by averaging over the sequence of z_i s.
+In principle, the resulting latent vector z could be directly passed to the program generator (Sec.
+3.5).
+However, as in most programming languages, in our DSL (detailed in Sec.
+3.4) the relationship between the programs (their syntax) and their input-output behaviors (semantics) is many-to-one, i.e. the same semantics can be implemented with more than one program.
+As a result, a given ARC task can be solved with more than one program, and this very program can be a solution to more than one ARC task.

-To account for this many-to-many correspondence, we make the Solver stochastic by following the blueprint of the Variational Autoencoder [16]: the last layer of Solver's MLP does not directly produce z, but parameterize the solution distribution $\mathcal{Z}(z{\mu}, z{\sigma})$ (represented with the normal distribution) with two vectors z{μ} and z{σ} and then calculates $z = z{\mu} + z{\sigma} N(0, 1)$ where N(0, 1) is generated by the random number generator.
-The intent is to allow z{μ} to represent the centroid of the set of programs that solve a given task (ideally, the common semantics of those programs), while z{σ} to model the extent of that set in the latent space (i.e., the semantic variations between those programs).
+To account for this many-to-many correspondence, we make the Solver stochastic by following the blueprint of the Variational Autoencoder [16]: the last layer of Solver's MLP does not directly produce z, but parameterizes the normal distribution $\mathcal{Z}(z{\mu}, z{\sigma})$ with two vectors z{μ} and z{σ} and then calculates $z = z{\mu} + z{\sigma} N(0, 1)$ where N(0, 1)comes from a random number generator.
 The resulting latent z is subsequently passed to the Program Generator, accompanied by the additional information about the task harvested from the Workspace.